Is there a problem with your delivery? You are not alone.

 - Without insurance: Minimum lump sum compensation

-📦 Situation 2: Package Not Received (Marked "Delivered")
+📦 Situation 2: Package Not Received (marked as "Delivered")

-The tracking shows "Delivered" or "Deposited," but the recipient never received the package.
-This situation is particularly frustrating because the Carrier its mission accomplished.
+The tracking shows "Delivered" or "Left in a safe place," but the recipient never received the package.
+This situation is particularly frustrating because the Carrier its job done, but the recipient reports the package stolen.

 Step 1: Local Investigation (Day 1)